How to Make a Digital Scrapbook Page | aA

 • Looking back, I notice…

-You can also use the digital scrapbooking prompt generator for more ideas.
-Even just one sentence makes a page more meaningful.
-Think, write, and get it on the page.
+You can also try the digital scrapbooking prompt generator for more ideas.
+Even one single sentence can make a page far more meaningful down the road.
+Think it, write it, and get it on the page.

 Step 06